-A central role is played by the projects of Henning Maier-Jantzen, who - commissioned by the Emschergenossenschaft - has been documenting the Emscher conversion from a lifting platform for over 10 years.
+A central role was played by the projects of Henning Maier-Jantzen, who - commissioned by the Emschergenossenschaft - has been documenting the Emscher conversion from a lifting platform for over 10 years.

-Finally, the Emschergenossenschaft's new technically advanced documentation methods, such as computer-generated images and VR and AR technology, are presented, as are its new fields of activity in cultural and tourist areas, such as the Emscher Art Trail and the Emscher Trail, which is popular with cyclists and walkers, or its sustainable projects for climate impact adaptation, biodiversity, urban greening and social urban planning.
-They show the picture of an Emscher region once again undergoing a complete transformation in the present and the near future.
+Finally, the Emschergenossenschaft's new technically advanced documentation methods, such as computer-generated images and VR and AR technology, were presented, as were its new fields of activity in cultural and tourist areas, such as the Emscher Art Trail and the Emscher Trail, which is popular with cyclists and walkers, or its sustainable projects for climate impact adaptation, biodiversity, urban greening and social urban planning.
+They showed the picture of an Emscher region once again undergoing a complete transformation in the present and the near future.

-Free of charge and on your own smartphone: our new audio guide APP makes a visit to the exhibition "The Emscher.
-Pictorial History of a River" becomes a lasting experience.
-The free audio guide APP offers an exciting audio guide tour with 22 stations through the special exhibition in German and English.
-In the service section, it also answers all the important questions about your visit to the museum.
+Free of charge and on your own smartphone: our new audio guide APP made a visit to the exhibition "The Emscher.
+Pictorial History of a River" became a lasting experience.
+The free audio guide APP offered an exciting audio guide tour with 22 stations through the special exhibition in German and English.
+In the service section, it also answered all the important questions about your visit to the museum.

-The audio guide APP for the exhibition can be downloaded here free of charge:
+The audio guide APP for the exhibition was available for free download here:

 The picture archive, which was established shortly after the founding of the Emschergenossenschaft (1899), is one of the most important archives in the region and now comprises 200,000 digital and analogue picture units.
 The collection is supplemented by a fund of aerial photographs from the 1920s onwards.
 It offers a unique documentation of water management in the northern Ruhr region from 1906 to 1966.
 A total of 40,000 glass plate negatives were digitised in a process lasting several years and handed over to the Ruhr Museum in 2005 for photo-conservation.